How much can you borrow?

 Work out the cost of your mortgage and the predicted cost of your monthly repayments

-See how much your mortgage payments will be affected by a change in the Bank of England’s base rate
+See how much your mortgage payments will be affected by a Bank of England base rate change

 When you apply for a mortgage, the lender will assess your affordability by looking at your annual salary and any other income you receive, as well as your outgoings, including credit card and loan debts, household bills, childcare, and general living costs.